SRCF/docs/source/timeout/tos.rst

 Please get in touch with the designated data protection contact if you have concerns or queries about any of these stated purposes.

-How we obtain and sharing your personal data
+How we obtain and share your personal data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We primarily obtain your personal data through you providing it to us, for example when you sign up as a user.
 The initial signup process also involves automatic retrieval of your name from `the University Lookup Directory <https://help.uis.cam.ac.uk/service/collaboration/lookup>`__ based on your CRSid, which itself is obtained from the University's Raven service used to authenticate.
 You are free to modify your name after signing up.